tomconte/tomconte.github.io/_posts/2017-01-19-deploy-ethereum-smart-contract-using-client-signature.md

 };
 ```

+The transaction `nonce` should not be confused with the nonce used in mining.
+The one we need to include in the transaction is incremented by one for each transaction sent by the account, which is why we need to call `web3.eth.getTransactionCount()` to get the current transaction count.

-We can now sign this transaction using our private key:
+We can then sign this transaction using our private key:

 ``` javascript
 const tx = new Tx(rawTx);